 If you are stockpiling as part of your Brexit preparations, it’s vital that you declare the updated value of your goods to your insurer.
 Your existing cover will only apply to the sum insured that you agreed at the start of your cover and if this has changed then you might find yourself with uninsured stock.
 This is of extra importance when you consider that holding more stock may make you more vulnerable to theft.
 You should make sure your premises are secure and comply with your policy’s terms.

-If you’re unsure what your requirements are, speak with your insurer and check that your policy will not need any amendments in order to remain valid after Brexit.
+If you’re unsure what your requirements are, speak with your insurance broker and check that your policy will not need any amendments in order to remain valid after Brexit.
+If you’re still feeling a bit stuck- get in touch with us on 020 3883 7976.
 It can be difficult to provide accurate guidance about Brexit since a deal has yet to be agreed, but we can help you prepare for no-deal Brexit and will keep you updated as we get nearer to the deadline.

 If you need any advice on your insurance needs give us a call on 020 3883 7976 from Monday-Friday between 9am and 5:30pm.